 - 1. Mineral Resources that are not Mineral Reserves do not have demonstrated economic viability. - 2.
-Mineral Resources are reported at a 0.2 g Au/t cutoff for oxidized mineralization potentially available to open-pit mining and heap-leach processing; a 1.0 g Au/t cutoff is applied to Secret Canyon Shale mineralization potentially available to open-pit mining, milling, flotation, and shipping to a third-party roaster/autoclave; all other unoxidized and mixed mineralization potentially available to open-pit mining and similar processing as the Secret Canyon Shale mineralization is reported at a cutoff of 1.3 g Au/t. - 3.
+Mineral Resources are reported at a 0.2 g Au/t cutoff for oxidized mineralization potentially available to open-pit mining and heap-leach processing; a 1.0 g Au/t cutoff is applied to Secret Canyon Shale and all other transitional (mixed) and unoxidized mineralization potentially available to open-pit mining, milling, flotation, and shipping to a third-party roaster or autoclave; and a 2.0 g Au/t cutoff is applied to mineralization that could potentially be extracted using underground methods. - 3.
 Rounding may result in apparent discrepancies between tonnes, grade, and contained metal content. - 4.
-The Effective Date of the mineral resource estimate is October 15, 2015.
+The Effective Date of the mineral resource estimate is January 15, 2020.